 The Academy of Nutrition and Dietetics collaborates with international dietetic associations and their translating entities (collaborators, consultants or other able professionals appointed by the associations) in an effort to make the Nutrition Care Process Terminology a global language with international usage.
-These collaborrations have led to the availability of eNCPT translations in the following languages, respectively: Swedish, German (Switzerland), French (Canada), Norwegian (Norway), Danish (Denmark), Simplified Chinese (China), and Traditional Chinese (Taiwan).
-The folowing eNCPT translations are in progress: Spanish (Mexico) and Portuguese (Brazil).
+These collaborations have led to the availability of eNCPT translations in the following languages, respectively: Spanish (Mexico), Swedish, German (Switzerland), French (Canada), Norwegian, Danish, Simplified Chinese (China), Traditional Chinese (Taiwan) and Portuguese (Brazil).

-The Academy owns and maintains the copyright to the eNCPT content, including any translations posted within the eNCPT website.
-Therefore, reprint permission for the English edition and any translated edition must be submitted via formal application to the Academy of Nutrition and Dietetics at [email protected].
+- The Academy owns and maintains the copyright to all eNCPT content, including any translations posted on the eNCPT website.

 - The translating entity agrees to purchase a multi-user subscription to the eNCPT, providing access to the eNCPT for up to 1000 concurrent users.

-- The translating entity may receive exclusive rights to translate within their designated language by agreeing to update their translations with each yearly update to the eNCPT.
+- The translating entity may receive exclusive rights to translate within their designated language.

 - Part of the NCP terminology has been mapped to SNOMED CT and LOINC terminology.
 This work is ongoing - learn more.

 - The translating entity agrees to provide translations of the current edition of the eNCPT in a manner timely enough for the Academy to upload said translations to the eNCPT prior to the release of the following edition.

 Please direct any questions related to the translation process to NCP staff at [email protected].

 The following publication describes the eNCPT translation experience: